SDWebImage/SDWebImageSwiftUI/README.md

 Note: `AnimatedImage` supports both image url or image data for animated image format.
 Which use the SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for internal implementation.
 Pay attention that since this base on UIKit/AppKit representable, some advanced SwiftUI layout and animation system may not work as expected.
 You may need UIKit/AppKit and Core Animation to modify the native view.

+Note: From v0.9.0, `AnimatedImage` on watchOS drop the supports on watchOS, because of using hacks and private APIs.
+For watchOS user, choose `WebImage` instead.

 Note: From v0.8.0, `AnimatedImage` on watchOS support all features the same as iOS/tvOS/macOS, including Animated WebP rendering, runloop mode, pausable, purgeable, playback rate, etc. It use the SDWebImage's [Animated Player](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-player-530), which is the same backend engine for iOS/tvOS/macOS's Animated ImageView.

-Note: From v0.4.0, `AnimatedImage` supports watchOS as well.
-However, it's not backed by SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) like iOS/tvOS/macOS.
-It use some tricks and hacks because of the limitation on current Apple's API.
-It also use Image/IO decoding system, which means it supports GIF and APNG format only, but not external format like Animated WebP.

 ### Which View to choose